Choked disc, optic neuritis, and papilloedema

 The disc is prominent, its outlines are dimmed, and the retinal veins are distended, dark and tortuous.
 This state we call choked, swollen, or congested disc. [with von Graefe, this he attributed to increased pressure within the cranium]

 At other times we see rather a proliferative than a dropsical process… vessels are now less distended…concealed by new elements, which also extend over and conceal a wide belt of surrounding retina.
-To this state the term optic neuritis, neuroretinits or descending neuritis is applied
+To this state the term optic neuritis, neuroretinitis or descending neuritis is applied

 However, confusion persisted13 in both nomenclature and cause, since not all papilloedema was due to raised intracranial pressure.

 Edward Nettleship, (1845-1913) who removed a cataract from William Gladstone, and attended Queen Victoria for the same condition, was according to Sir John Parsons: the most scientific teacher of his time.
-In 1884 Nettleship gave a comprehensive account of ‘retro-ocular [syn. retrobulbar] neuritis’, almost certainly demyelinating, emphasising pain on eye movement, abnormal disk appearances and impaired colour vision.14 Eleven of his 16 patients had a central scotoma.
+In 1884 Nettleship gave a comprehensive account of ‘retro-ocular [syn. retrobulbar] neuritis’, almost certainly demyelinating, emphasising pain on eye movement, abnormal disc appearances and impaired colour vision.14 Eleven of his 16 patients had a central scotoma.
 He accurately characterised its features:

 Failure of sight limited to one eye, often accompanied by neuralgic pain about the temple and orbit and by pain in moving the eye; many recover but permanent damage and even total blindness may ensue; there is at first little, sometimes no, ophthalmoscopic change, but the disc often becomes more or less atrophic in a few weeks… The defect in vision is often described at first as a ‘‘gauze’’ or a ‘‘yellow mist’’ or a ‘‘dark patch’’ or a ‘‘spot’’ which covers the object looked at and gives an unnatural colour, the hand looking, for example, as if covered by a brown glove.
 15